 In this project students will develop perception algorithms for robotically-assisted strain elastography, which uses a robotic arm to capture force and ultrasound measurements that are used to infer the stiffness and structure of underlying tissue.
-Students will use breast cancer tissue phantoms to evaluate the accuracy and quality of the resulting images and explore different organs such as the liver.
+Students will use tissue models to evaluate the accuracy and quality of the resulting images and explore different organs such as the liver.
 Students will also learn software development and best practices for robotic systems.
 At the end of the 10-week research experience students should be able to calculate stiffness maps using strain imaging techniques with a robotic manipulator.

 Title: Determination of 3-D scapular position from plain radiographs using computer vision

-Abnormalities in scapular mechanics, or scapular dyskinesis, during shoulder motion negatively affect function.
+Abnormalities in scapular mechanics, or scapular dyskinesis, during shoulder motion negatively affects function.
 Diagnosis of scapular dyskinesis is important to guide treatment and improve patient outcomes but can be challenging to identify clinically.
 In this project, students will develop a computer vision algorithm to infer 3-D scapular position through interpretation of shoulder plain 2D radiographs.
 At the end of the 10-week research experience, students should be able to develop 2D and 3D landmark detection and registration methods and have a working knowledge of various registration methods such as RANSAC and mutual information.